Stp155906/Stp155906/README.md

 💪 I am eager to acquire new knowledge and improve my skills.
 I'm developing my online presence by sharing my journey and insights on LinkedIn, aiming to inspire and assist aspiring developers in the tech industry. <br>

-💬 Ask me about: Full Stack Development, UX Design, and AI <br>
+💬 Ask me about: Full Stack Development, IOS , UX Design, and Animation <br>

 🌏 I love traveling, learning new languages, and networking. <br>